supercuriosity/robopanoptes/README.md

 ## 📌 Overview

+- ACT, Diffusion or PI-0 can be used in our robot !!!
 - ✅ Reproduced the RoboPanoptes diffusion policy using our own dataset
 - 🎮 Collected demonstrations using LeRobot-DIY with custom robot hardware
 - 🧠 Trained a Transformer-based diffusion policy using multi-view RGB and proprioceptive inputs